-FIRST VISIT INFO AT Grand Lake in Oakland
+FIRST VISIT INFO AT FYZICAL Grand Lake Oakland

-Your first physical therapy visit will be approximately 55 minutes.
+Your first physical therapy visit will be approximately 40 minutes.
 You will meet with your physical therapist and a treatment plan will be established so that you may meet your physical therapy goals.
-Your following appointments will be approximately 25-30 minutes.
+Your following appointments will be approximately 40 minutes.
 Your doctor and physical therapist will determine how many times a week you will need to attend physical therapy.
 You should arrive 20 minutes early for your first appointment so that the front office staff can complete and organize your paperwork and make the necessary copies of your insurance cards.
+You may also have completed most of your paperwork online, before your first visit.

 WHAT YOU NEED TO BRING: